Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Main theorem

 \subsection{Formal setting}

-In this section we will consider formal schemes over $\mathrm{Spf}(\m{O}_{k})$ where $\m{O}_{k}$ the ring of integers of a non-archimedean field $k$, and we also assume $\m{O}_{k}$ to be a Dedekind domain.
-All formal schemes are supposed to be quasi separated, quasi compact, topologically almost of finite presentation and locally noetherian.
-With these hypothesis we can consider \cite{SAG} and \cite{antonio2019derived} as the main references for the theory of formal schemes in the derived setting.
-Given a formal scheme $\F{X}$ as above we can consider its \cat of perfect complexes $\Perf(\F{X})$ that is an idempotent complete \cat, and by Grothendieck existence it is also $\m{O}_{k}$-linear (i.e. it lives in $\mathrm{Cat}^{\Perf}_{\m{O}_{k}}$). \begin{definition} Let $X$ be a (derived) stack over $\mathrm{Spec}(\m{O}_{k})$ its \emph{formalization} (also called formal completion) is defined as the following pullback:
+In this section, we consider formal schemes over $\Spf(\m{O}_{k})$, where $\m{O}_{k}$ is a discrete valuation ring (DVR) with maximal ideal $\mathfrak{m}$ and fraction field $k$.
+We assume that $\m{O}_k$ is complete with respect to the $\mathfrak{m}$-adic topology.
+All formal schemes are assumed to be separated, quasi-compact, topologically almost of finite presentation, and locally Noetherian.
+Under these hypotheses, we rely on \cite{SAG} and \cite{antonio2019derived} as the main references for the theory of formal schemes in the derived setting.

+Given a formal scheme $\F{X}$ as above, we can consider its \cat of perfect complexes $\Perf(\F{X})$.
+This is an idempotent-complete \cat, and by the Grothendieck Existence Theorem (see \cite[Theorem 8.5.0.3]{SAG}), it is also $\m{O}_{k}$-linear (i.e., it belongs to $\mathrm{Cat}^{\Perf}_{\m{O}_{k}}$).

+\begin{definition} Let $X$ be a (derived) stack over $\Spec(\m{O}_{k})$.
+Its \emph{formalization} (also called formal completion) is defined as the following pullback:

 \end{definition}